Accurate and efficient surface reconstruction from volume fraction data on general meshes: Interface reconstruction schemes

-In all the steps where an isosurface is constructed inside a cell $i$, this must be done multiple times, to find the isovalue yielding a volume $V_A$ of the subcell submerged in fluid A such that $V_A/V_i = \alpha_i$.
-This subcell's boundary is defined by 1) all the cell faces that are fully submerged in fluid A, 2) the ``submerged'' part of all the faces that are cut by the isosurface (see Fig.~\ref{fig:slicedCellwithFace}(right)), and 3) the internal isosurface itself.
-The subcell volume, $V_A$, can be calculated based on the face centres, $\mathbf x_f$, and face normals, $\mathbf n_f$, the same way as it is done for a polygonal mesh cell (pyramid decomposition)

-and the sums run over all the faces of the subcell.
-Reconstructing the internal interface and the subfaces can be relatively costly, if done many times to reach $V_A/V_i = \alpha_i$ within a specified tolerance (typically $10^{-8}$).
-As described in \cite{Roenby.2016} the number of necessary evaluations can be limited by exploiting that $V_A$ is a piecewise cubic polynomial in $f_0$ with polynomial coefficients being constant on the $f_0$ intervals between the vertex values.
-Thus, once we have done the expensive $V_A$ calculation a few times to find the correct $f_0$ subinterval, we only need two further evaluations (four in all on the subinterval) to obtain the polynomial coefficients of the function $V_A(f_0)$.
-Then we can use an inexpensive polynomial root finding algorithm to quickly get within the required tolerance.
+The procedure outlined in Section \ref{ssec:subVolume} above gives the volume, $V_A$, of the subcell submerged in fluid A as a function of the isovalue, $f$, chosen for the isosurface.
+A numerical root finding procedure can then be used to find the isovalue, $f^*$, such that $V_A(f^*)/V_i = \alpha_i$, where $V_i$ is the volume of cell $i$.
+This will involve repeated geometric subvolume calculation which becomes computationally costly.
+As described in \cite{Roenby.2016} the number of necessary geometric subvolume calculations can be limited by exploiting that $V_A$ is a piecewise cubic polynomial function of the isovalue, $f$, with polynomial coefficients being constant on the $f$-intervals between the vertex values.
+Thus, once we have done the expensive $V_A$ calculation a few times to find the correct $f$-subinterval, we only need two further evaluations (four in all on the subinterval) to obtain the polynomial coefficients of the function $V_A(f)$.
+Then we can use an inexpensive polynomial root finding algorithm to quickly find the isovalue, $f^*$, such that $|V_A(f^*)/V_i - \alpha_i| < \epsilon_{iso}$, where $\epsilon_{iso}$ is a user specified tolerance (with default value $10^{-8}$).